 Mandy has performed in multiple countries, including France, Italy, and Austria, as both a string quartet member and the principal cellist of an orchestra.
 She has a love of performing, and deeply honors and respects the connection between two humans during a musical performance.

-She moved to Dallas in 2009, where she studied with soloist Andrés Díaz at Southern Methodist University and received a B.A. in Music, and then an M.A. in Music Education in 2018.
+She moved to Dallas in 2009, where she studied with soloist Andrés Díaz at Southern Methodist University and received a B.A. in Music, and then an M.M. in Music Education in 2018.

-Mandy Guilfoyle is currently located in Asheville, NC, where she performs regularly as a soloist, chamber musician, and as principal cellist of the Blue Ridge Orchestra.
+Mandy Guilfoyle is currently located in Dallas, TX, where she teaches private lessons and performs regularly.
 She lives with her trombonist husband Chris, and her Boston Terrier, Darby.